Genoa, Nevada: History

 Genoa was first settled by Mormon pioneers in what was then the Mexican territory of Alta California.
 The settlement originated as a trading post called Mormon Station, which served as a respite for travelers on the Carson Route of the California Trail.
-In June 1850, following the Mexican Cession, H.S.
+In June 1850, following the 1849 Mexican Cession of territories in what is now Southwestern United States, after the Mexican-American War (1846–1848) H.S.
 Beatie and fellow Mormons built a roofless log enclosure and corral as a trading post near a small stream.
-Migrants could obtain clothing, tobacco, meat, canned goods, coffee, beans, sugar, flour and bacon.
+Migrants could obtain clothing, tobacco, meat, canned goods, coffee, beans, sugar, flour, and bacon.
 The post was abandoned later that year.
-In 1851, John Reese arrived in the area with horses, cattle and a dozen wagons loaded with supplies to establish a permanent trading post.
-By 1852, migrant traffic through the area was heavy and the settlement expanded.
+By 1851, John Reese arrived in the area with horses, cattle, and a dozen wagons loaded with supplies to establish a permanent trading post.
+By another year later in 1852, migrant traffic through the area was heavy and the settlement expanded.
 A post office opened, a blacksmith shop was built, and sawmills were built.
-In 1856, Orson Hyde changed the name of the community to Genoa, after the Italian city.
-The original Mormon settlers withdrew in 1857 when they were recalled by Brigham Young due to the Utah War.
-Genoa served as the first capital of the Nevada Territory in 1861, until it was moved that year to Carson City.
+In 1856, Orson Hyde changed the name of the community to Genoa, after the historic major Italian city.

+The original Mormon settlers withdrew in 1857, when they were recalled by the Mormon patriarch and head of The Church of Jesus Christ of Latter-day Saints and first territorial Governor of the Utah Territory (1850–1896), Brigham Young (1801–1877), in the territorial capital of Salt Lake City because of the Utah War (1857–1858).
+The village of Genoa served temporarily as the first capital city of the new federal Nevada Territory when it was organized on authority of the United States Congress and President of the United States in 1861, until it was moved later that year to Carson City.